 - To borrow money with voter approval and issue bonds and notes.

-- To have fire stations and equipment.
+- To acquire and finance fire stations and equipment.

 - To refund bonds without holding an election (if better interest is possible).